 Stargardt disease causes changes to the appearance of the macula area of your retina.
+If affects the vision by causing the photoreceptor cells of the macula to be lost over time.
 When the ophthalmologist (hospital eye doctor) looks into your eye to examine your retina they may notice differences which can help them to diagnose the condition:

 Sometimes people have just the flecks without the macular lesion, and in the past, these people may have been diagnosed with an eye condition called fundus flavimaculatus.
 However, researchers now believe that these two problems, the macular lesion and the yellow flecks, are part of the same genetic problem, but are just expressed in different ways.

-Gene therapy aims to replace the faulty gene such as ABCA4 within the affected retinal cells with a new gene that works properly.
-The “normal” gene is injected into the eye of the person with Stargardt disease.
+Gene therapy aims to replace the variant gene such as ABCA4 within the affected retinal cells with a new gene that works properly.
+The normal gene is injected into the eye of the person with Stargardt disease.
 The hope is that the affected cells then begin to work correctly thereby stopping the progression of the disease.

 Stem cells are cells that can divide many times and can replace damaged or missing cells in different organs and tissues of the body.
 If stem cells can be turned into the specialised retinal cells, it may be possible to replace the cells that have been damaged in Stargardt disease.

-Researchers have reported that exposure to ultraviolet (UV) light may theoretically cause further retinal damage.
-Therefore protecting your eyes from UV and blue light with sunglasses that have 100 per cent UV filtering is important.
+Researchers have reported that exposure to ultraviolet (UV) light may theoretically cause further toxic by-products leading to retinal damage.
+Therefore, protecting your eyes from UV and blue light with sunglasses that have 100 per cent UV filtering might be helpful.
 Wraparound styles provide protection from light coming in from the sides and tops.
 We have more information on choosing sunglasses.